ragnarroshan/UiPath-projects/README.md

 ### Write Data to Excel:

 Use the Excel Applicationn Scope activity to open or create an Excel file.<br>
-Write the extracted data (Invoice Number, Date, Total Amount) into specific cells using Write Cell activity.<br>
+Write the extracted data (mobile number , Date,  email) into specific cells using Write Cell activity.<br>

 ### Run and Test: